State Security Committee of the Republic of Belarus: International activity

+A cooperation deal between the State Security Service of Georgia and the KGB was signed in 2016 and came into force in 2021.
+At the time it came into force, their relationship was criticized over the KGB's role in suppressing the 2020–2021 Belarusian protests.

+In January 2021, EUobserver published an audio file, allegedly being a secret recording of a meeting that took place in 2012 between then KGB head Vadim Zaitsev and several KGB officers, discussing plans to assassinate several exiled enemies of the Lukashenka regime: whistleblower Aleh Alkayeu, colonel Uladzimir Baradach and anti-corruption chief Viachaslau Dudkin, as well as journalist Pavel Sheremet.
+Sheremet was eventually murdered in a manner as discussed by the persons on the tape four years after the alleged recording date, in 2016.

-On 1 December 2021, US-based Meta announced that 41 fake accounts on Facebook and 4 on Instagram belonging to Belarusian KGB were removed.
-The accounts criticised the actions of Poland during Belarus–European Union border crisis in English, Polish and Kurdish languages, while pretending to be journalists and activists.
+On 1 December 2021, US-based Meta announced that 41 fake accounts on Facebook and 4 on Instagram belonging to the Belarusian KGB were removed.
+The accounts criticised the actions of Poland during Belarus–European Union border crisis in English, Polish and Kurdish, while pretending to be journalists and activists.

-On 10 April 2022, Meta reported that Internet accounts linked to KGB on the first day of Russian invasion of Ukraine tried to spread fake news about the surrender of Ukrainian army and flight of Ukrainian authorities.
+On 10 April 2022, Meta reported that Internet accounts linked to KGB on the first day of the Russian invasion of Ukraine tried to spread fake news about the surrender of the Ukrainian army and the flight of Ukrainian authorities.